shpunter/numio-bigmath/README.md

 # Infinite-numbers

 Infinite-numbers is an arbitrary-precision arithmetic library.
-Can be used for basic operation with decimal numbers (integer and float)
+It can be used for basic operations with decimal numbers (integers and float)

 # Install: